2013–2014 Israeli–Palestinian peace talks: Discussions

 On 21 January 2014, Israel announced plans for 381 new settler homes in the West Bank.
 The Palestinians condemned this move, and also ruled out the possibility of the peace talks extending beyond the nine-month deadline.
 On 22 January, Abbas said he would like Russia to take a more active role in the negotiations.
 On 27 January, the Palestinians said they would not allow "a single settler" to remain in a Palestinian state, but that this did not stem from anti-Jewish attitudes.
 Rather, Jews living in the West Bank would have the option of remaining if they renounced their Israeli citizenship and applied to be citizens of Palestine.
 A poll has shown that 4.5% of Jewish settlers would consider becoming Palestinian citizens under such an arrangement.
 On 31 January, according to Martin Indyk, the framework for the US-backed Middle East peace deal will allow up to 80 per cent of Jewish settlers to remain in the West Bank.
 The deal would redraw borders so that some 80 per cent of settlers' homes would be redesignated as being in Israel, while other parcels land would be handed back to Palestinian control in a proposed land-swap deal.
 Another key point of the framework would be that Israel would be allowed to retain a role in maintaining security along the West Bank's border with neighbouring Jordan.
 The new security arrangements would see a zone created with hi-tech fences equipped with sensors and drone surveillance planes flying overhead.
 Also the final peace treaty could also provide compensation for victims on both sides of the historic conflict.

 On 3 February 2014, Abbas suggests that US-led NATO troops patrol a future Palestinian state instead of Israeli troops having a presence in Jordan Valley, but Israeli settlers and soldiers have five years to leave Palestine once the state is formed.
 On 6 February, Israel reportedly sought to annex 10 percent of the West Bank, but Palestinian negotiators insisted that they keep at least 97 percent.
 On 9 February, ministers voted down a proposal by Likud legislator Miri Regev to annex certain West Bank settlements and the roads leading to them.

 During the course of negotiations, Netanyahu followed the precedent of Israel's former Prime Minister Ehud Olmert and made recognition of Israel as a Jewish state a requirement for peace.
 Some news sources falsely reported that Netanyahu was the first Israeli Prime Minister to make such a requirement.
 Urging Abbas to recognize Israel as the Jewish-nation state, he reportedly said:

-'it's time for the Palestinians to stop denying history.
-Just as Israel is prepared to recognize a Palestinian state, the Palestinian leadership must be prepared to recognize the Jewish state.
-In doing so you will tell your people that, though we have a territorial dispute, Israel's right to exist is beyond dispute.
-You would finally make it clear that you are truly prepared to end the conflict."